SovereignCloudStack/website/_i18n/en/_posts/blog/2022-08-18-osism-nbde-install.md

 handle network base encryption or combine it with other methods.

 ### [Tang](https://github.com/latchset/tang)
-tang itself is a small webserver with the JOSE library.
+itself is a small webserver with the JOSE library.
 The tang protocol relies on the JSON Object Signing and Encryption (JOSE) standards.
 In tang protocol is every message a valid JOSE object.